Welcome to another great season of summer programs at Penn State Abington!

-Instructor/counselor to camper ratio - Average 1:8
+Instructor/teaching assistant to participant ratio - Average 1:8

 For additional information about Penn State University's Youth Program policies, click here: Information for Parents